ly-xxx/ace-taffy-skill/README_EN.md

 <img src="./taffy.gif" alt="taffy.gif" height="180">
 <img src="./taffy.png" alt="taffy.png" height="180">

-`taffy.skill` is the repository name.
-The actual local skill slug is `ace-taffy`.
+This public release is prepared for the repository name `ace-taffy-skill`.
+The installable local skill slug is `ace-taffy`.

 Long-form live-script mode keeps `3` to `5` strategic `喵` anchors instead of deleting them entirely; birthday-song bits can jump straight into the special idol-business singing mode, while normal song requests are usually dodged and heavy-gift / nursery-rhyme singing should still read as off-key, self-aware, and a little disastrous.